sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20230126: added ``doc/designs/ech-api.md`` - that's just a starter
+  for that doc as of now.

 - 20230124: swapped storage choice for inner/outer SNI; as a hangover from ESNI we used store the inner SNI in a newly defined field, but that didn't fit so well with ECH, so ``s->ext.hostname`` will now hold the